thu-ml/tianshou/docs/tutorials/dqn.rst

 "I don't want to use your provided trainer.
 I want to customize it!"

 No problem!
-Here are the usages:
+Here is the usage:
 ::

     # pre-collect 5000 frames with random action before training